 Famed and most visited for Siem Reap and UNESCO World Heritage Site Angkor Wat which many call a feat of planning and construction, Cambodia’s cities possess a wealth of stunning colonial buildings.
 Phnom Penh, Kep and Battambang feature many hidden gems and should be on the itinerary of your luxury Asia tours, especially if you are an architecture and history buff.
 Discover Cambodia’s French colonial architecture with us!

 What used to be known as the Pearl of Asia has perhaps lost some of its lustre, but, one might say, Phnom Penh is a diamond in the rough.
 Gone are days of former colonial splendour, instead a faded version of its former glorious self remains, with only very few of the magnificent mansions built during the French protectorate still in good condition.
 Reputedly once the most beautiful city in southeast Asia, Phnom Penh was damaged by the Khmer Rouge.

 During your luxury Asia tours, discover colonial villas, churches and boulevards built by the French, who ruled from the late 19th century to the 1940s.
 Deliciously decadent Raffles Hotel Le Royal wouldn’t look out of place on the chic avenues of Paris’ St. Germain!
 Owned by Raffles group – a byword for luxury, style and sophistication – it opened its doors in 1929 and has since played host to international glitterati with the likes of Jacqueline Onassis giving her stylish seal of approval.

 Psahr Thmey market is an impressive art deco structure and with Paris, alongside London and Vienna, having been the epicenter of the movement, who would be better equipped to build such a landmark than the French!
-Completed in 1937 – relatively late in art deco terms – the building is a masterpiece of the era with its symmetrical layout, clean, clear lines typical for the time and domed rotunda, rumoured to be the largest in the world.
+Completed in 1937 – relatively late in art deco terms – the building is a masterpiece of the era with its symmetrical layout, clean, clear lines typical for the time and domed rotunda, rumored to be the largest in the world.

 Refurbished by the French Development Agency between 2009 to 2011, Psahr Thmey is one of the city’s key landmarks and remains a working market, selling a myriad of goods from food, clothes and souvenirs to electrical goods.

 Another fine and well-preserved example is the General Post Office, proudly standing in what used to be the French Quarter.
 Its claim to fame may be an appearance in the 2002 film City of Ghosts (starring Matt Dillon and Gerard Depardieu, nonetheless) but is worth a visit in its own right.
 Built in 1890, the building was given a full refurb in 2004 and now dominates this small square of other colonial buildings in various states of disrepair.

 The juxtaposition of regal yellow (in Europe, only buildings belonging to royalty were allowed to be painted yellow), Palladian influences and pillars versus huge, purple banners featuring Khmer text, make for a charming picture.